 When is a workplace investigation required?

 When an employer has allegations of behaviour such as bullying, harassment or discrimination, a workplace investigation may be required.
 Workplace Investigators can also conduct inquiries in situations where facts need to be established, such as allegations of serious misconduct.
+Another option that can be less disruptive to the workplace is a culture survey.
+This is an option we can discuss with you.

 What is the process for a workplace investigation?